 & Robert Quentin

 The textile artist Annette Quentin-Stoll studied textile art in Schneeberg at the Westsächsischen Hochschule Zwickau.
 Since 2001 she has worked as a freelance artist and tutor for textile design.
 Together with her husband, photographer Robert Quentin, she has two children.
 Her works were presented in numerous international exhibitions; some were bought by a museum for public collections. »FilzSpiel – The Felted Play« (2008) was Annette Quentin-Stolls first gallery book.
-In 2009 »FilzExperiment« and in 2013 »FilzGeschichten« (Felt Stories) followed.
-Whereas »The Felted Play« is bilingual in German and English, the other books mentioned are in German only, but the amount of amazing images will speak to those who already have knowledge and experience with felting techniques anyway.
-In autumn 2017, the next gallery book by the artist couple will be published.
+In 2009 »FilzExperiment«, in 2013 »FilzGeschichten« (Felt Stories) and in 2017 »FilzOrnament« followed.
+Whereas »The Felted Play« is bilingual in German and English, the other books mentioned are in German only, but the amount of amazing images will speak to those who already have knowledge and experience with felting techniques.

 Robert Quentin has worked as a photographer since 2004.
 In his studio gallery books, among other projects, in collaboration with his wife Annette Quentin-Stoll come to life.
 His daily life, is filled with photography, as well as experimental permaculture, inventions of upcycling projects, or enlightening life concepts and drillings of thin wooden panels.